Every Place in Kansas – H

 Hatfield Sedgwick Lost Town 1884-1886 The post office moved to Maize.

-Havana Montgomery Current Town Believed to have received its name from Havana, Illinois.
+Havana Montgomery Lost Town None Believed to have received its name from Havana, Illinois.
+Started in 1869.
+Callow & Myers opened a general merchandise store and were succeeded in the business by Lines & Caufman.

 Havana Osage Lost Town German and French settlers from St. Louis, Missouri, argued and abandoned the town.
 Four miles west of Burlingame.